 Vita Email: firstname.lastname@example.org

-Danielle Swick (Ph.D., University of North Carolina-Chapel Hill), Assistant Professor at the University of North Carolina at Greensboro.
+Danielle Swick (Ph.D., University of North Carolina-Chapel Hill), Associate Professor at the University of North Carolina at Greensboro.
 Her areas of interest and expertise include evidence-based practice, school-based interventions, child and adolescent mental health, community-engaged research, and quantitative analysis.
 Her current research focuses on the impact of school-based mental health services on children’s academic and socio-emotional outcomes.
 She has taught courses that include Research Designs and Data Analysis for Social Work Practice and School Social Work.

 Vita Email: email@example.com